cinch-labs/data-engineer-tech-exercise/TASK.md

 ```

-Note: when uploaded the files, you may wish to combine them first with:
+**Note**: when uploading the files, you may wish to combine them first.
+Do this with a language of your choice or with Bash, use the following:

     cat **/*.json > files.json

 **Products**
 Contains information about products such as the product id, model and make of a vehicle: